davestewart/davestewart-content/content/bio/index.md

 I've worked freelance, in teams, in small, medium and enterprise-sized companies, on short, medium and multi-year projects as what you might call a senior / lead dev.

+## Right now

-Right now I'm focusing on the Indie Hacker dream; releasing my own software and hopefully growing it into a sustainable business.
+I'm focusing on the Indie Hacker dream; releasing my own software and hopefully growing it into a sustainable business:

 [![control space](../products/control-space/images/cs-logo-inline.svg)](../products/control-space/)

-Moving from developer to consumer / business tools is an interesting one; I've still a lot to learn, and it's too early to make any predictions, but [Control Space](https://controlspace.app) has recently gone into public Beta  🥳.
+Moving from developer to consumer / business tools is an interesting one; I've only recently started on this road so it's too early to make any predictions, but [Control Space](https://controlspace.app) has recently gone into public Beta  🥳.

+## Contact

 You can find me / my work / my comments / my likes on [GitHub](http://github.com/davestewart/) /